 An x-ray might be done to look at the chest for enlarged lymph nodes.

-Like CT scans, MRI scans make detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays.
 This test is rarely used in WM, but if your doctor is concerned about the brain or spinal cord, MRI is very useful for looking at these areas.

 Ultrasound can be used to look at lymph nodes near the surface of the body or to look inside your abdomen for enlarged lymph nodes or organs such as the liver, spleen, and kidneys.
 (It can’t be used to look at organs or lymph nodes in the chest because the ribs block the sound waves.)
 It is sometimes used to help guide a biopsy needle into an enlarged lymph node.

-PET scans can help tell if an enlarged lymph node contains lymphoma or not.
-It can also help spot small areas that might be lymphoma, even if the area looks normal on a CT scan.
+PET scans also can help tell if an enlarged lymph node contains lymphoma or not.
+It can help spot small areas that might be lymphoma, even if the area looks normal on a CT scan.
 These tests can be used to tell if a lymphoma is responding to treatment.
 They can also be used after treatment to help decide whether an enlarged lymph node still contains lymphoma or is merely scar tissue.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Last Revised: July 19, 2018